Why I Quit Being a Baha’i

 Baha’is believe in an afterlife.
 Conveniently, there’s only “the Good Place”.
 Where you are in it depends on how many points you gain on Earth (really, it does seem a lot like the show!)
 But come on, there’s nothing special about humans.
 To believe in an afterlife is vanity.

-And the best part is that you don’t have to be a Baha’i to get in to the afterlife.
+And the best part is that you don’t have to be a Baha’i to get into the afterlife.
 So, where’s the upside of being a Baha’i, guys?
 Do your marketing!

-God Isn’t Sending us Messengers or Prophets.
+God Isn’t Sending us Messengers or Prophets

 I don’t believe that a “God” is coming down or sending down to us mysterious prophets to help us, in mystical and semi-concealed ways, deliberately obfuscating the message just to make our lives difficult.